 I am a Senior Lecturer in the Management, Leadership and Organisations Department.
 I received my PhD from Middlesex University, which focused on how professionals and middle-class people responded to unemployment and impoverishment during economic crises (protest, coping strategies, entrepeneurial, consumer, labour and psychological responses), using Argentina post-2001 as a case study.
 I research on comparative citizen responses to financial crises in Europe and Latin America, workers' self-management, cooperatives, alternative post-crisis production models, transnational labour movements and how both personal and national debt is resisted.
 I am Module Leader of HRM1003 'Work, Business and the External Environment' and HRM4430 'Labour Strategies and the Contemporary Economy'.
-I am also Co-Leader of the Alternative Organisations and Transformative Practices research cluster.
+I also teach HRM2118, 'HRM in Practice.'
+I am Co-Leader of the Alternative Organisations and Transformative Practices research cluster.

 You can see this 1 minute video clip that summarises my research.